-Professor Alex Colvin’s study on mandatory arbitration revealed that more than 60 million American workers must submit to procedures barring them from pursuing court claims against their employers.
+Mandatory arbitration research by ILR Dean Alex Colvin, Ph.D.
+'99, revealed that more than 60 million American workers must submit to procedures barring them from pursuing court claims against their employers.
 His work has impacted policy and legislation at the highest levels and was cited in U.S. Supreme Court arguments around forced arbitration.
 Justice Ruth Bader Ginsburg, in her dissent to the court’s 5-4 decision, also noted Colvin’s work.

 ILR’s Worker Institute leads efforts to create jobs designed to address climate change.
 Executive Director Lara Skinner launched a labor coalition that drew the attention of New York’s Gov. Cuomo on the value of a clean energy economy for the Empire State.
 As of posting, The Worker Institute is currently leading a delegation of 15 New York labor leaders in Denmark to learn about the offshore wind industry.